-NAHU is responsible for invoicing all members including the local and state chapter dues.
-Since each chapter sets its own dues it must notify NAHU of any dues changes no later than September 30 or as posted by NAHU.
+NABIP invoices all members including the local and state chapter dues.
+Since each chapter sets its own dues it must notify NABIP of any dues changes no later than September 30 or as posted by NABIP.
 All dues changes take effect on January 1st.
-The dues change form is available on NAHU's website or by emailing chapters@nahu.org.
+The dues change form is available on the website or by emailing chapters@NABIP.org.

-The dues and renewal notices are prepared by NAHU and sent directly to the member.
+The dues and renewal notices are prepared by NABIP and sent directly to the member.
 The dues statement includes the national, state and local dues.
 Members may pay the dues amount by monthly bank or credit card draft, or annually by Visa, MasterCard, American Express, or check.
 The local and state dues are rebated to the chapters on a monthly basis.
-All dues must be processed by NAHU to ensure an accurate accounting of a member's payment.
+All dues must be processed by NABIP to ensure an accurate accounting of a member's payment.

-NAHU has an automatic monthly direct-deposit membership dues rebate program for the chapters.
-If your chapter is not signed up for this program, send an email to chapters@nahu.org for the sign up form.
+NABIP has an automatic monthly direct-deposit membership dues rebate program for the chapters.
+If your chapter is not signed up for this program, send an email to chapters@NABIP.org for the sign-up form.

 To help chapters keep track of the monthly deposits eCommerce has a dues report that details the dues information paid for any given month.